FilliFilli/Wargame-Realism-Mod/README.md

 # Wargame-Realism-Mod
-A realism based Eugene System's Wargame mod
+A realism-powered mod for Eugene System's Wargame